dmitrijsc/practical-rl/README.md

 This code was tested on Julia 0.6.1.

-Please follow standard process to configure `Open AI` and `POMDPs.jl` from the corresponding package repository.
+Please follow standard process to configure `Open AI gym`, `POMDPs.jl` and `MXNet.jl` from the corresponding package repository.

 ## Table of contents